 Fast money transfers are negotiated in two currencies: euros and US dollars.
 North Macedonia's Law on Fast Money Transfer Services sets a €2 500 daily limit per person for sending and a €5 000 daily limit for withdrawing, and service providers are obliged to notify the tax authority of all transactions over €1 000 at the end of each business day.
-NBRNM issues permits according to precisely defined criteria, and the Bank and the Financial Intelligence Unit supervise lenders and subagents.
+RRNM issues permits according to precisely defined criteria, and the Bank and the Financial Intelligence Unit supervise lenders and subagents.
 But in reality, these compliance measures are poorly maintained and easily susceptible to fraud on the sending side, as local agents can be manipulated to exceed the individual sending limits.
+Reality in the sending side, as local agents can be manipulated to exceed the individual sending limits.